SanjeevKGupta/example/network/register/04-service-required/README.md

 ### IEAM network as `required services`
-In this example mutiple services can be deployed as requiredServices to configure them as dependent services.
+In this example mutiple services can be deployed as requiredServices to configure them as lower level required services.

 Here service 2 is specifid as `required service` for service 1 .
 Hence Service 1 will be able to access Service 2 but not other way around.